 Why is a sanctions compliance programme important?

-Regulators and enforcement agencies across the world have made it clear, through their enforcement action, that failure to have a sanctions compliance programme in place will only be to the detriment of the entity and be seen as an aggravating factor when sanctions violations are identified.
-In recent years we have seen substantial fines being imposed, particularly in the United States, as a result of sanctions compliance failures.
-Organisations operating only within the United Kingdom, however, should not seek comfort from the fact that most of the significant enforcement in recent years has historically taken place in the United States, as the UK enforcement agency, OFSI, has demonstrated via its enforcement against Standard Chartered plc in 2020 that it is willing and able also to take substantive action.
+Regulators and enforcement agencies across the world have made it clear, through their enforcement action, that failure to have an adequate sanctions compliance programme in place will only be to the detriment of the entity and be seen as an aggravating factor when sanctions violations are identified.
+In recent years, we have seen substantial fines being imposed, particularly in the United States, as a result of sanctions compliance failures.
+Organisations operating only within the United Kingdom, however, should not seek comfort from the fact that most of the significant enforcement in recent years has historically taken place in the United States, as the UK enforcement agency, OFSI, has demonstrated that it is also willing and able to take substantive action.
 In 2022, OFSI and OFAC announced their enhanced partnership to, among other things, ‘support OFSI’s move to a larger and more proactive organisation’.

 When faced with potential enforcement action, one of the key questions organisations should be asking themselves is whether they had adequate procedures in place to prevent sanctions violations.
 ‘Adequate procedures’ are not defined in any guidance but generally speaking they are the measures an organisation has in place to mitigate the risk of sanctions violations.
 They are the components of a sanctions compliance programme that have been dealt with in this chapter.